WWE News: Shawn Michaels Turned Down Huge Match With Current Superstar

 In the interview, Styles also acknowledged the comparisons made by fans between him and Michaels throughout the years.
 The current United States Champion believes that the similarities lie in their ability to have great matches with anyone, as opposed to being copycats.

-There’s no denying that respective their styles would complement each other, though.
+There’s no denying that their respective styles would complement each other, though.
 Both performers are high-flyers with a tendency to steal the show.
 If they ever faced off, chances are they’d put on a classic and find each other easy to work with.

 AJ Styles Asked Shawn Michaels For A Match, But Michaels Turned Him Down https://t.co/5hTOYUx6a2